timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 strategy is `CreateIfMissing`.

-By default, each tag and field in InfluxDB is treated as a separate column in your TimescaleDB tables.
+By default, each tag and field in InfluxDB is treated as a separate column in your Timescale tables.
 To transfer tags and fields as a single JSONB column, use the flag `--tags-as-json`.

-## Migrate data to TimescaleDB
+## Migrate data to Timescale

 Transfer your schema and migrate your data all at once with the `migrate` command.